 These are the managed WordPress hosting options.

-Namecheap created this option a few years after I set up Aspiring Journey.
+Namecheap created this option a few years after I set up this blog.

 It is fairly new and I would have to recommend the shared hosting.
-The managed hosting option is fairly new and I do not have enough knowledge to recommend it with confidence.
-I put it in the post to give you a look at the other options available through Namecheap.
+The managed hosting option is fairly new.

 Adding the Postive SSL

 Now its time to get a Postive SSL with Namecheap.
 Once you go to check out, click positive SSL.